Hodge-Tate decomposition for non-smooth spaces: Introduction

+being the continuous differential of $X$ over $K$, together with the $(-j)$-th Tate twist when $X$ is defined over a discrete valued subfield. \end{theorem} Here we note that in the scheme case, the analogous result holds for the Deligne-Du Bois complex: for a smooth algebraic variety $Y$ over $\CC$, the $j$-th graded factor $\ul\Omega_Y^j$ of the filtered Deligne-Du Bois complex is quasi-isomorphic to the $j$-th K\"ahler differential sheaf $\Omega_{Y/\CC}^j[-j]$ (cf. \cite{DB81}, \cite{Lee07}).

-For the proof of the theorem, we first introduce the v-topology for the given rigid space $X$ (defined in \cite{Sch17}) in the Section \ref{sec3}.
-Here the $v$-topology is roughly a common extension of the pro-\'etale topology and the \'eh-topology.
-With the help of the descent result between the pro-\'etale site and the $v$-site, we reduce the problem to the study of the \'eh-differentials for rigid spaces in the Theorem \ref{descent}.
-The rest of the proof will then be devoted to the descent of the \'eh-differential for smooth rigid spaces, in the Section \ref{sec5}.
-Here we follow the idea by Geisser (cf. \cite{Gei06}), showing the vanishing of a cone for the map
+For the proof of the theorem, we first introduce the $v$-topology for the given rigid space $X$ (defined in \cite{Sch17}) in Section \ref{sec3}.
+Here the $v$-topology serves as a common extension of the pro-\'etale topology and the $\eh$-topology.
+With the help of the descent result between the pro-\'etale site and the $v$-site, we reduce the problem to the study of the $\eh$-differentials for rigid spaces in the Theorem \ref{descent}.
+The rest of the proof will then be devoted to the study of the $\eh$-differential for smooth rigid spaces, in Section \ref{sec5}.
+Here we follow the idea by Geisser (cf. \cite{Gei06}), showing the vanishing of a cone for the natural map